semgrep/semgrep-docs/docs/semgrep-cloud-platform/asana.md

 # Create Asana tickets

-:::tip Private beta
+:::note
-This feature is in a closed beta.
+This feature is in a **closed beta**.
 To request access:
 1. Fill out the following form: [Request access to the Semgrep Asana integration closed beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
-2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Jira integration out.
+2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Asana integration out.
 :::

 The Semgrep Asana integration allows you to create Asana tickets based on your Semgrep Code or Supply Chain findings.